Ukraine in the Eurovision Song Contest 2012

-Ukraine was represented at the Eurovision Song Contest 2012 with the song "Be My Guest" written by Gaitana and Kiwi Project.
-The song was performed by Gaitana.
-The Ukrainian broadcaster National Television Company of Ukraine (NTU) organised a national final in order to select the Ukrainian entry for the 2012 contest in Baku, Azerbaijan.
+Ukraine was represented at the Eurovision Song Contest 2012 with the song "Be My Guest", written by Gaitana and Kiwi Project, and performed by Gaitana herself.
+The Ukrainian participating broadcaster, the National Television Company of Ukraine (NTU), organised a national final in order to select its entry for the contest.
 Twenty-one entries competed in the national selection held on 18 February 2012 and "Be My Guest" performed by Gaitana was selected as the winner following the combination of votes from a seven-member jury panel and a public televote.

 Ukraine was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 24 May 2012.
 Performing during the show in position 7, "Be My Guest" was announced among the top 10 entries of the second semi-final and therefore qualified to compete in the final on 26 May.
 It was later revealed that Ukraine placed eighth out of the 18 participating countries in the semi-final with 64 points.
 In the final, Ukraine performed in position 25 and placed fifteenth out of the 26 participating countries with 65 points.

 Background

-Prior to the 2012 contest, Ukraine had participated in the Eurovision Song Contest nine times since its first entry in 2003, winning it in 2004 with the song "Wild Dances" performed by Ruslana.
+Prior to the 2012 contest, the National Television Company of Ukraine (NTU) had participated in the Eurovision Song Contest representing Ukraine nine times since its first entry in 2003, winning it in 2004 with the song "Wild Dances" performed by Ruslana.
 Following the introduction of semi-finals for the 2004, Ukraine had managed to qualify to final in every contest they participated in thus far.
 Ukraine had been the runner-up in the contest on two occasions: in 2007 with the song "Dancing Lasha Tumbai" performed by Verka Serduchka and in 2008 with the song "Shady Lady" performed by Ani Lorak.
 Ukraine's least successful result had been 19th place, which they achieved during the 2005, with the song "Razom nas bahato" performed by GreenJolly.

-The Ukrainian national broadcaster, National Television Company of Ukraine (NTU), broadcasts the event within Ukraine and organises the selection process for the nation's entry.
-NTU confirmed their intentions to participate at the 2012 Eurovision Song Contest on 23 August 2011.
+As part of its duties as participating broadcaster, NTU organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2012 contest on 23 August 2011.
 In the past, NTU had alternated between both internal selections and national finals in order to select the Ukrainian entry.
 Between 2005 and 2011, NTU had set up national finals to choose both or either the song and performer to compete at Eurovision for Ukraine, with both the public and a panel of jury members involved in the selection.
 The method was continued to select the 2012 Ukrainian entry.